Beating the Winner's Curse via Inference-Aware Policy Optimization: Integration to a Policy Optimization Pipeline

 \subsection{Selecting a Policy from the Optimal Frontier}

 In addition to generating an estimated frontier, practitioners need to select a policy from the frontier to implement.
-This problem can be reduced to choosing the value of $\xi$ which generates $\hat{\pi}^*(\xi) \in \hat{\Pi}_{\Lambda}$.
-This can be chosen via guess and check or some form of cross-validation, but this still requires some general idea of $\xi$'s magnitude and may lead to inaccurate evaluation due to concerns with multiple hypothesis testing \citep{shaffer_multiple_1995}.
-Instead, we propose to set $\xi$ using the economic intuition its has as a dual variable.
+This problem can be reduced to choosing the value of $\zeta$ which generates $\hat{\pi}^*(\zeta) \in \hat{\Pi}_{\Lambda}$.
+This can be chosen via guess and check or some form of cross-validation, but this still requires some general idea of $\zeta$'s magnitude and may lead to inaccurate evaluation due to concerns with multiple hypothesis testing \citep{shaffer_multiple_1995}.
+Instead, we propose to set $\zeta$ using the economic intuition its has as a dual variable.

-In the optimization problems defining $\Pi_{\Lambda}$, $\xi$ is the dual variable associated with the constraint $\tau(\pi) = \lambda$.
-Thus, $\xi$ represents the marginal decrease that the squared standard error $s^2(\pi)$ can attain if $\lambda$ is decreased.
-Thus, to select the optimal policy induced by some $\xi$, we set a limit on how much any policy change can increase the squared standard error in terms of its expected improvement.
-All expected policy improvements which can be made while introducing less standard error then this limit are included in $\pi^*(\xi)$.
-This intuition offers a conservative way to set $\xi$ for a practitioner hoping to achieve an improvement of $\lambda$ with a $z$-score of at least $Z_{min}$.
-From the proof of Proposition~\ref{prop:z_deriv}, we have that if $\tau(\pi^*(\xi)) = \lambda$, then $s^2(\pi^*(\xi)) \leq \frac{\xi}{2} \lambda$ due to the limit set by the dual variable $\xi$ and the concavity of $\tau(\pi^*(\xi))$ in $\xi$.
+In the optimization problems defining $\Pi_{\Lambda}$, $\zeta$ is the dual variable associated with the constraint $\tau(\pi) = \lambda$.
+Thus, $\zeta$ represents the marginal decrease that the squared standard error $s^2(\pi)$ can attain if $\lambda$ is decreased.
+By selecting $\zeta$, we set a limit on how much any policy change can increase the squared standard error in terms of its expected improvement.
+All expected policy improvements which can be made while introducing less standard error then this limit are included in $\pi^*(\zeta)$.
+This intuition offers a conservative way to set $\zeta$ for a practitioner hoping to achieve an improvement of $\lambda$ with a $z$-score of at least $Z_{\text{min}}$.
+From the proof of Proposition~\ref{prop:z_deriv}, we have that if $\tau(\pi^*(\zeta)) = \lambda$, then $s^2(\pi^*(\zeta)) \leq \frac{\zeta}{2} \lambda$ due to the limit set by the dual variable $\zeta$ and the concavity of $\tau(\pi^*(\zeta))$ in $\zeta$.
 As a result, we have

-Thus, we can ensure $\mathbb{E}[Z(\pi^*(\xi))] \geq Z_{min}$ by setting
+Thus, we can ensure $\mathbb{E}[Z(\pi^*(\zeta))] \geq Z_{\text{min}}$ by setting

-While the limit on $s^2(\pi^*(\xi))$ is not tight if $\pi^*(\xi) \in \Pi_{\text{Opt}}$, we recommend practitioners use this bound as our lack of knowledge with respect to the true counterfactual outcome distribution only allows construction of the inferior $\hat{\pi}^*(\xi)$.
-Using this value of $\xi$ ensures that $\hat{\pi}^*(\xi)$ only attempts to make improvements that introduce allowable variance for the given significance level, limiting the concern that noise will drown out significant policy gains.
+Lower $\zeta$ will raise the probability of achieving a significant result, but lower the expected improvement.
+While the limit on $s^2(\pi^*(\zeta))$ is not tight if $\pi^*(\zeta) \in \Pi_{\text{Opt}}$, we recommend practitioners use this bound as our lack of knowledge with respect to the true counterfactual outcome distribution only allows construction of the inferior $\hat{\pi}^*(\zeta)$.
+Using this value of $\zeta$ ensures that $\hat{\pi}^*(\zeta)$ only attempts to make improvements that introduce allowable variance for the given significance level, limiting the concern that noise will drown out significant policy gains.